An Introduction to Flow Matching and Diffusion Models: Guidance: How To Condition on a Prompt

-So far, the generative models we considered were \themebf{unconditional}, e.g. an image model would simply generate \themeit{some} image.
-However, the task is not merely to generate an arbitrary object, but to generate an object \textbf{\sffamily conditioned on some additional information}.
-For example, one might imagine a generative model for images which takes in a text prompt $y$, and then generates an image $x$ \textbf{\sffamily conditioned} on $y$.
-For fixed prompt $y$, we would thus like to sample from $\pdata(x|y)$, that is, the data distribution \textbf{\sffamily conditioned on $y$}.
-Formally, we think of $y$ to live in a space $\mathcal{Y}$.
-When $y$ corresponds to a text-prompt, for example, $\mathcal{Y}$ would likely be some continuous space like $\mathbb{R}^{d_y}$.
-When $y$ corresponds to some discrete class label, $\mathcal{Y}$ would be discrete.
-In the lab, we will work with the MNIST dataset, in which case we will take $\mathcal{Y} = \{0,1,\dots,9\}$ to correspond to the identities of handwritten digits.\\
+So far, the generative models we considered were \themebf{unguided}, e.g. an image model would simply generate \themeit{some} image.
+Mathematically speaking, this meant that our model returned samples from an \emph{unconditional} data distribution $\pdata(z)$.
+However, in most cases, our goal is not to merely generate an arbitrary object, but to generate an object \textbf{\sffamily conditioned on some additional information}.
+In other words, we want to \textbf{guide} the model to generate objects of a certain kind.
+For example, one might imagine a generative model for images which takes in a text prompt $y$, and then generates an image $x$ that fits to the text prompt $y$.
+As discussed in \cref{sec:introduction}, this means that we want to sample from $\pdata(z|y)$, that is, the \textbf{guided data distribution} \textbf{\sffamily conditioned on $y$}.
+We are going to discuss this in this section.

-To avoid a notation and terminology clash with the use of the word "\text{conditional}" to refer to conditioning on $z \sim \pdata$ (conditional probability path/vector field), we will make use of the term \themebf{guided} to refer specifically to conditioning on $y$. \begin{remarkbox}[Guided vs. Conditional Terminology] In these notes, we opt to use the term \themebf{guided} in place of \themebf{conditional} to refer to the act of conditioning on $y$.
-Here, we will refer to e.g., a \themebf{guided} vector field $\uref_t(x|y)$ and a \themebf{conditional} vector field $\uref_t(x|z)$.
-This terminology is consistent with other works such as \cite{lipman2024flow}. \end{remarkbox}
+\begin{remarkbox}[Terminology] To avoid a notation and terminology clash with the use of the word ``\text{conditional}'' to refer to conditioning on $z \sim \pdata$ (conditional probability path/vector field), we will make use of the term \themebf{guided} to refer specifically to conditioning on $y$ such as a text prompt. \end{remarkbox}

-The goal of \themebf{guided generative modeling} is thus to be able to sample from $\pdata(x|y)$ \themeit{for any such $y$}.
-In the language of flow and score matching, and in which our generative models correspond to the simulation of ordinary and stochastic differential equations, this can be phrased as follows.